songz/cordova-plugin-opentok/README.md

 To use the opentok library, make sure you include **Opentok.iOS.js** file in your HTML document.
 ` <script type="text/javascript" charset="utf-8" src="Opentok.iOS.js"></script>`

-For smoother experience video video, you must prevent dragging.
+For smoother experience with video, you must prevent dragging.
 Uncomment the following lines in the HTML:

     function preventBehavior(e)
     {